 I began my career in law enforcement after sucessfully graduating from the 151st Alameda County Sheriff's Office Academy Class in the fall of 2014.
 After a few years of working in the Patrol Division, I became a Recruit Training Officer in the Training Division.

-I was partnered with Merlin who is a German Sherpherd and Belgian Maniois mix who was born on March 6, 2020.
-Other than coming to work, Merlin's favorite thing to do is swim in our family pool with his two Australian Shepherd sisters not to mention hog all of the toys.
+I was partnered with Merlin who is a German Shepherd and Belgian Maniois mix.
+He was born on March 6, 2020.
+Other than coming to work, Merlin's favorite thing to do is swim in our family pool with his two Australian Shepherd sisters, not to mention Merlin loves to hog all the toys.